RED7734/Naruto-DnD/README.md

-# Naruto D&D RPG
+# Naruto D&D-style RPG by RED7734

-**A fan-made tabletop RPG system inspired by Naruto.**
+**A fan-made tabletop RPG system inspired by Naruto and D&D-style tabletop games.**

 **Created by RED7734**

-Naruto D&D RPG brings the world of **Naruto** into a D&D-style tabletop RPG framework, focusing on creativity, imagination, narrative decision-making, and the unique abilities of each shinobi.
+Naruto D&D-style RPG brings the world of **Naruto** into a D&D-style tabletop RPG framework, focusing on creativity, imagination, narrative decision-making, and the unique abilities of each shinobi.

+While inspired by the structure and spirit of tabletop games like D&D, this system does **not** follow traditional D&D mechanics such as Hit Points, Armor Class, or standard attack rolls.

-Rather than relying heavily on traditional RPG mechanics such as **Hit Points** and **Armor Class**, the system encourages players to describe what their characters are doing and rewards creative, believable uses of their abilities.
+Instead, the system encourages players to describe what their characters are doing and rewards creative, believable uses of their abilities.

 The DM determines the outcome of actions based on the dice roll, the situation, the player's description, and how creatively and plausibly an ability is used.